shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 #  Motifs

+When cliché is well executed is not a cliché / cliché is when its not driving us to the point

-- hope overcome fear
+- Desire vs Fear - hope overcome fear
 - cos co dzialao przestalo dzialac
-- when cliché is well executed is not a cliché / cliché is when its not driving us to the point